dmazin/dmazin.github.io/_posts/2025-02-28-llm-parallelism.md

 python download_posts.py  0.22s user 0.07s system 27% cpu 1.021 total
 ```

-***
+## Parallelizing scripts with data structures isn't that hard either

 Often, your scripts store some data in some sort of in-memory data structure (e.g. the list of paths you've already visited) or write to a file (e.g. update a CSV).

+This is less embarrassingly paralellizable.
+You actually have to be careful.

 You will need to make your script thread-safe.
-You can tell the LLM to implement it for you, of course, but importantly you need to know that you need to do it in the first place, and you need to understand concurrency well enough to make sure it's implemented right.
+You can tell the LLM to implement the concurrency control for you, but importantly you need to know that you need to do it in the first place, and you need to understand concurrency well enough to make sure it's implemented right.

-***

 Let's say that I wanted to log to a CSV for every page I visited.
 Maybe I want to keep track of the response codes or something.